 - Epidermolysis bullosa simplex (EBS) is the most common form of epidermolysis bullosa, a rare dermatologic condition where patients (many of them children) have a genetic defect that compromises the structural integrity of their skin, making it particularly fragile and prone to blistering throughout their bodies.
 The disease can be severely debilitating and there are no treatment options currently available.

-- CCP-020 (diacerein 1% ointment) is a new drug in development for the treatment of EBS.
-It is a potentially disease modifying therapy that blocks an important inflammatory signaling pathway in EBS.
+- CCP-020 (diacerein topical ointment) is a new drug in development for the treatment of EBS.
+It is believed to block an important inflammatory signaling pathway in EBS.

 - Recessive dystrophic epidermolysis bullosa (RDEB) is a life-threatening genetic disorder that is diagnosed in infancy and causes severe blistering and areas of missing skin, which is a response to any kind of friction, including normal daily occurrences like rubbing or scratching.

 - A pivotal Phase 3 clinical trial evaluating a gene therapy candidate, FCX-007, has been initiated for the treatment of RDEB.

 - Localized scleroderma is a chronic autoimmune disorder characterized by excessive collagen deposition resulting in thickening of the dermis and underlying tissue that can result in significant morbidity, including pain, restricted motion, disfigurement and developmental issues.